thegridelectric/gridworks-protocol/docs/types/batched-readings.rst

     :members:

 **FromGNodeAlias**:
     - Description:
     - Format: LeftRightDot

 **FromGNodeInstanceId**:
     - Description:
     - Format: UuidCanonicalTextual

 **AboutGNodeAlias**:
     - Description:
     - Format: LeftRightDot

 **SlotStartUnixS**:
     - Description:
     - Format: ReasonableUnixTimeS

 **BatchedTransmissionPeriodS**:
     - Description:
     - Format: PositiveInteger

 **ChannelReadingList**:
     - Description:

-**BooleanactuatorCmdList**:
-    - Description:
+**FsmActionList**:
+    - Description: Finite State Machine Action List.
+FSM Actions (that is, side-effects of state machine transitions with real-world changes to the underlying TerminalAsset).

+**FsmReportList**:
+    - Description: Finite State Machine Report List.
+FSM Reports are the cacading events, actions and transitions caused by a single high-level event.
+There is duplication with the action list.

 **TypeName**:
     - Description: All GridWorks Versioned Types have a fixed TypeName, which is a string of lowercase alphanumeric words separated by periods, most significant word (on the left) starting with an alphabet character, and final word NOT all Hindu-Arabic numerals.